Day 5 (Final) – Queen Elizabeth Sydney – Tasmania – Sydney Cruise

 For spa and body pampering, the Mareel Wellness and Beauty offers a variety of holistic approach spa treatments (we didn’t try this).
 There are also daily fitness classes which include yoga, stretch, pilates and group cycle for an additional fee alongside wellbeing seminars.

 We fancied a combination of buffet food, so a plate of fish and chips cooked to order and some decadent deserts were shared by the pool area aft.

-After lunch had settled, we jumped into the pool and did a few laps which helped stretched all the muscles before a relaxing finale in the warm waters of the whirlpools.
+After lunch had settled, we jumped into the pool and did a few laps which helped stretch all the muscles before a relaxing finale in the warm waters of the whirlpools.
 Back to our stateroom for forty winks.

 We saved our carry on bottle of Champagne Taitttinger for our last night.
 We watched the sunset from our balcony with a glass of bubbles in hand before heading out for our last dinner, it was such a sublime moment on our cruise as we reflected on the week that was.
 Dinner was at the Britannia Restaurant where we met our fellow regular diners.